How to Get Consulting Clients With This Weekly Routine

 Step 1: Meet people

-The first step to get consulting clients is for your ideal clients and/or people who would refer or connect you to your ideal clients to become aware of you and what you do as a consultant.
-You can accomplish this in multiple ways including networking with your existing network to reconnect and maintain the relationships, meeting new people who are connected to your ideal client type and/or who could be your ideal consulting client, or speaking to audiences in person or remotely.
+The first step to getting consulting clients is for your ideal clients and/or people who would refer or connect you to your ideal clients to become aware of you and what you do as a consultant.
+You can accomplish this in multiple ways, including networking with your existing network to reconnect and maintain the relationships, meeting new people who are connected to your ideal client type and/or who could be your ideal consulting client, or speaking to audiences in person or remotely.

-To figure out the best way to meet potential clients, connectors, channels, and collaborators, I recommend identifying activities you most enjoy (e.g. one-on-one networking, joining an industry association, and/or speaking) AND then from that list of options choose one that you think will most resonate with your
+To figure out the best way to meet potential clients, connectors, channels, and collaborators, I recommend identifying activities you most enjoy (e.g., one-on-one networking, joining an industry association, and/or speaking) AND then from that list of options, choose one that you think will most resonate with your

 Step 2: Add value